Dielectric Constant of Ionic Solutions: Combined Effects of Correlations and Excluded Volume: Simplified for highly polar solvents

 For low ionic concentrations, we expand Eq.~(\ref{eq34}) in powers of $n$, according to \be \eps=\eps_w-\gamma\, n+\zeta \,n^{3/2}. \ee Expansions of the dielectric constant in such order terms of $n$ are widely used~\cite{BarthelBook}.
 Note that the first nonlinear correction term is of power $3/2$.
 This power is recognizable from classical DH theory, where the correction to the ideal gas free-energy is proportional to $n^{3/2}$.

 According to Eq.~(\ref{eq34}), the linear decrement coefficient is given by \be \gamma=2a^3\eps_w\left(1+\frac{4}{3}\frac{\lb}{a}\right). \ee The expression above relates the single microscopic parameter in our model, $a$, to the linear dielectric decrement at low ionic concentrations.
-The first term in Eq.~(\ref{eq32}) is proportional to the volume of a unit cell and describes the purely steric effect (see Sec.~\ref{sec3}).
-Note that the relative contributions of the MF and one-loop terms to the steric decrement are the same as their relative contributions to the pure dielectric constant.
+The first term in Eq.~(\ref{eq32}) is proportional to the volume of a unit cell and describes the purely steric effect (see Sec.~\ref{sec3}). \ra{Hence, the linear coefficient, $\gamma$, is ionic-specific, as was mentioned in Sec.~\ref{sec1}.} Note that the relative contributions of the MF and one-loop terms to the steric decrement are the same as their relative contributions to the pure dielectric constant.
 The second term in Eq.~(\ref{eq32}) is proportional to the surface area of a unit cell and originates from correlations.

 Expanding Eq.~(\ref{eq34}) to next order in the concentration, we find \be \zeta=\frac{4\eps_w}{9}\sqrt{2\pi\left(9+4\pi\right)}\,\lb^{3/2}a^3\simeq 5.17\eps_w\lb^{3/2}a^3. \ee The results for $\gamma$ and $\zeta$, Eqs.~(\ref{eq32}) and (\ref{eq37}), respectively, enable to approximate the concentration $n_\ast$, at which the dielectric decrement deviates from its linear regime in a noticeable way.
 We define $n_\ast$ as the concentration for which the value of the $n^{3/2}$ term reaches $10\%$ of the linear term, {\it i.e.}, $\zeta \,(n_\ast)^{3/2}/\gamma\, n_\ast=0.1$.
 This chosen criterion results in \be n_\ast\simeq 0.0015\left(1+\frac{4}{3}\frac{\lb}{a}\right)^2\lb^{-3}. \ee